Subjective well-being - statistics

-In 2018, average life satisfaction in the EU was highest in Austria and Finland.
+In 2018, average life satisfaction in the EU was highest in Ireland and Finland.

-The average rating of life satisfaction in the EU increased between 2013 and 2018, with Bulgaria and Cyprus recording the highest increases.
+The average rating of life satisfaction in the EU increased between 2013 and 2018, with Bulgaria, Ireland and Cyprus recording the highest increases.

 In 2018, financial situation, employment and social interactions played an important role for life satisfaction of the EU population.

 The aim of this article is to capture well-being of European citizens based on the data collected for the 2018 ad-hoc module on subjective well-being, which is part of the European Union’s (EU’s) statistics on income and living conditions (EU-SILC) survey.
 The 2018 module covered some topics, which were previously collected for the 2013 ad-hoc module on the same subject.
-The data for 2018 is available for 25 Member States as well as Norway and Switzerland.
-EU-28 aggregate is estimated based on the data of the 25 Member States.
+The data for 2018 is available for the 28 Member States as well as Norway and Switzerland.

 Overall life satisfaction in the EU